Hendrix-CS/csci150/homework/function-reading.md

 You should consider the code in each exercise separately from the other exercises.

-You should complete the following exercises *without* using a computer, though you may consult your textbook.
-You should write your answers by hand and turn them in on paper.

 1. Consider the functions defined below.
 What does `main()` print?

     ``` python